Create an ASP.NET Core Web API CRUD Service

 property when sent to or received from the server if Optimistic Locking is enabled in a client-server application.

-XAF’s Solution Wizard scaffolds a Web API Service with integrated authorization & CRUD operations powered by XPO ORM library.
-You can use OAuth2, JWT or custom strategies for authentication alongside tools like Postman or Swagger for API testing.
-The built-in security system also filters out secured server data based on permissions granted to users.
-These basic functions are available free-of-charge: https://www.devexpress.com/security-api-free.
+XAF’s Solution Wizard scaffolds a Web API Service with integrated authorization & CRUD operations powered by the XPO ORM library.
+You can use OAuth2, JWT, or custom strategies for authentication alongside tools like Postman or Swagger for API testing.
+The built-in security system also filters out secure server data based on permissions granted to users.
+These basic functions are available free-of-charge: .NET App Security & Web API – Free Offer from DevExpress.